Rinat Akhmetov: Beginnings

 Details regarding Akhmetov's past, how he obtained his wealth after the fall of communism in Ukraine, and his activities between 1985 and 1995, remain controversial.
 Akhmetov has stated in interviews that he successfully made risky business investments in the first years after the collapse of the Soviet Union.

+In 1992, Akhmetov said he and two partners started a company called ARS, which processed coal into coke — a key material in producing steel.
+Akhmetov said Bragin left ARS in 1993, but they remained close friends.

-In 2010, denied he inherited any money from Akhat Bragin or anyone else: "I have earned my first million by trading coal and coke, and spent the money on assets that no one wanted to buy.
+In a 2010 interview with Ukrainian News, Akhmetov denied inheriting any money from Akhat Bragin or anyone else, stating that he earned his "first million by trading coal and coke, and spent the money on assets that no one wanted to buy.
 It was a risk but it was worth it".
-Many publications in Ukraine and other European countries have made claims about Akhmetov's alleged "criminal past", some of which later retracted their statements.
+Many publications in Ukraine and other European countries have made claims about Akhmetov's alleged "criminal past," though one Swiss newspaper later retracted such claims.

+In a December 2022 interview with the Washington Post, Mr Akhmetov said that he has "never been involved with any criminal organizations, I have never been prosecuted and no criminal charges were pressed against me."

 In his documentary book Donetsk Mafia: Anthology, Ukrainian author Serhiy Kuzin claims Akhmetov held the role of a 'mafia thug' in his early years.
-According to Hans van Zon, Professor of Central and Eastern European Studies in the University of Sunderland, "As early as 1986, Rinat and his brother Igor were involved in criminal activities.".
+According to Hans van Zon, Professor of Central and Eastern European Studies in the University of Sunderland, "As early as 1986, Rinat and his brother Igor were involved in criminal activities."
 In 2008, the Donetsk Appellate Court ruled that the book was a work of plagiarism.
-The authors of the book, Borys Penchuk, Serhiy Kuzin and the Anticorruption Foundation, were obliged to pay UAH200,000 in compensation for a breach of copyright to Oleksandr Kuchinsky, the editor-in-chief of Criminal Express regional weekly and the author of The Chronicle of Donetsk Banditry book.
-Serhiy Kuzin used the materials from those editions to write his own book.
+The authors of the book, Borys Penchuk, Serhiy Kuzin, and the Anticorruption Foundation, were obliged to pay ₴200,000 in compensation for a breach of copyright to Oleksandr Kuchinsky, the editor-in-chief of Criminal Express regional weekly and the author of The Chronicle of Donetsk Banditry book after the Kyiv District Court found that Kuzin had copied significant portions of the authors' intellectual property while writing Donetsk Mafia: Anthology.

 In the 1980s, Akhmetov acted as an assistant to Akhat Bragin, whom law enforcement agencies regarded as a powerful crime boss, allegedly in the illegal cloth trading business.
 Andrew Wilson, a scholar specializing in Ukrainian politics, categorized Akhmetov as an alleged former 'enforcer' and 'leader' of "[Akhat] Bragin's 'Tatar' clan", responsible for the use of "mafia methods to push aside the 'red directors' of the Industrial Union of Donbas (ISD)".
 By the early 1990s, Akhmetov began acquiring property in Donetsk allegedly by means of extortion with the assistance of Volodymyr Malyshev, Lieutenant-General of The Head of Ministry of Internal Affairs Department in Donetsk Oblast.